kdp4523/MovieMasti/README.md

-# MovieMowa - Advanced Movie Ticket Booking System
+# MovieMasti - Advanced Movie Ticket Booking System

-MovieMowa is a modern, full-stack movie ticket booking platform built with the MERN stack (MongoDB, Express.js, React, Node.js).
+MovieMasti is a modern, full-stack movie ticket booking platform built with the MERN stack (MongoDB, Express.js, React, Node.js).
 Experience cinema like never before with our intuitive interface and advanced features.

 ## ✨ Features